GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/sci_ATAC_seq.rst

    7.5% BSA          1.3 μL
    ================  =================

-10. Fix cells by adding 6.7 μL of 1.6% formaldehyde to each sample, simultaneously diluting the formaldehyde and resuspending the pellet via pipetting.
+11. Fix cells by adding 6.7 μL of 1.6% formaldehyde or 2.7 μL of 4.0% formaldehyde to each sample, simultaneously diluting the formaldehyde and resuspending the pellet via pipetting.
-11. Incubate the samples at room temperature for 5 minutes.
+12. Incubate the samples at room temperature for 5 minutes.
 Get ice if you don't already have some.
-12. Add 11.9 μL of the stop-fixation master mix to each sample.
+13. Add 11.9 μL of the stop-fixation master mix to each sample.
-13. Incubate on ice for 10 minutes.
+14. Incubate on ice for 10 minutes.
-14. Gently add 0.5 mL of cold PBS; try to not disturb cells that have settled to the bottom.
+15. Gently add 0.5 mL of cold PBS; try to not disturb cells that have settled to the bottom.
 Spin at 500 g for 3 minutes.
-15. Carefully aspirate media and again gently add 0.5 mL of cold PBS, trying not to disturb the pellet.
+16. Carefully aspirate media and again gently add 0.5 mL of cold PBS, trying not to disturb the pellet.

 .. note::
    You can pause at this point, with the fixed pellet sitting in PBS.
 If time allows on day 1, you should proceed to transposition.